stuvusIT/handtuchsystem/README.md

  * To import the database the ```bin/migrate``` script has to be called.
 If you are not allowed to execute scripts, then execute the ```install-<version>.sql``` script.
 Download at [Releases](https://github.com/engelsystem/engelsystem/releases) page.
  * In the browser, login with credentials ```admin``` : ```asdfasdf``` and change the password.

-The Engelsystem can now be used.
+The Handtuchsystem can now be used.

 ### Session Settings
  * Make sure the config allows for sessions.